 What if I am on leave from the University during this period of time?

 These break days are not additional holidays, vacation, or personal days and as such are not subject to any type of additional pay.
-These days are considered a paid University break for those staff actually present at the University when the Winter Break occurs.
+These days are considered paid Administrative closures for those staff actually present at the University when the Winter Break occurs.
 The break time does not accrue in any way.

 How will non-exempt staff and union members indicate the break days on the payroll system?